toledompm/devops-culture/config_management/git.md

 ---

 ## Commit Process
-Whenever you add, edit or delete a file, you are committing and adding it to your branch.
+When added, edited or deleted a file, you are committing and adding it to your branch.
 This process of adding commits keeps track of your progress while you work on a branch.

-Commit messages are important, especially since Git tracks your changes and displays them as commits as soon as they are sent to the server.
-By writing clear confirmation messages, you can make it easier for others to follow and provide feedback.
+Commit messages are important, especially since Git tracks changes and displays them as commits as soon as they are sent to the server.
+By writing clear confirmation messages, this can be easier for others to follow and provide feedback.

 Commit messages must start with a verb saying what action that commit will implement on the project.